microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 Data shared and aggregated using the FHIR standard offers rich analytics potential.

 In this challenge we will utilize FHIR data for analytics.
-The lesson will be broken into two sections
+The lesson will be broken into two sections:
 + Data Analysis & Statistical Modeling
 + Data Visualization and BI